The family-friendly Museum Gouda covers local history, torture implements and art in a Dutch city mostly famous for cheese.

 Children’s Activity Room in the Gouda Museum

-A special large room is available on the ground floor (near the toilets and Oosthaven entrance) for children to play with a variety of objects, dress up or to make some drawings or crafts while parents enjoy the rest of the museum.
+A special large room is available on the ground floor (near the toilets and Oosthaven entrance) for children to play with a variety of objects, dress up, or make some drawings or crafts while parents enjoy the rest of the museum.

 Garden of the Gouda Museum